SeanKilleen/seankilleen.github.io/_posts/2014-03-05-how-to-drag-and-drop-files-to-an-elevated-program-field-notes.markdown

 ###Solution

-Thanks to [a handy discussion on the HowToGeek site](http://www.howtogeek.com/forum/topic/how-to-run-explorerexe-shell-as-an-administrator-win7), I found the following tip.
+Thanks to [a handy discussion on the HowToGeek site][HTG Link], I found the following tip.

-[Caveat: this [works on my machine](http://blog.codinghorror.com/the-works-on-my-machine-certification-program/), a work desktop using Windows 7.]
+[Caveat: this [works on my machine][WOMM Link], a work desktop using Windows 7.]

 ####To enable an elevated windows explorer:
 * Right-click on the task bar and select `Start Task Manager`